 Each have their utility for different transportation needs.

 But why, you may ask, are you using all these transportation modes?!
 Well, for several reasons: convenience, cost, exercise, and yes, I’ll give a nod to the environment too.
-And oh, time: oftentimes, door-to-door, public transit is quicker than taking your own car.
-Sure, perhaps I can drive from point A to point B faster in one’s own car, but then I have to navigate parking garages, searching for parking spaces, locking my car, forgetting where I left my car, and oops, did I lose mykeys again?!
+And oh, time: oftentimes, door-to-door, public transit is quicker than taking my own car.
+Sure, perhaps I can drive from point A to point B faster in one’s own car, but then I have to navigate parking garages, search for parking spaces, lock my car, forget where I left my car, and oops, did I lose my keys again?!

 And, let’s look at shorter trips.
 That’s when a share bike becomes useful, especially downtown.
 No need to spiral up the parking garage, no need to find a parking spot at your destination.
 Nah, just grab a bike, boom you’re at your destination in a few minutes.
 And, why are you taking a car to the grocery store just a half mile away?!
 Hop on your bike, or even walk.